samid737/phaser3-plugin-pathbuilder/README.md

 ## Dev notes

 Run `npm install` and then `npm run build` to build the plugin.
+Use 'npm run dev' to run webpack-dev-server on port 8000.

 There is an existing ES5 branch, but it is no longer maintained since v.1.6.1:

 https://github.com/samid737/phaser3-plugin-pathbuilder/tree/ES5

-The plugin is in active development and features will be added over time.
 Contributions, optimizations, suggestions are very welcome.
 All changes are found in the [Changelog](https://github.com/samid737/phaser3-plugin-pathbuilder/blob/master/CHANGELOG.md);

 [Phaser 3](https://github.com/photonstorm/phaser).